SofieDunt/member-management-app/README.md

 # Member Management Application

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-It uses the [Ant Design](https://ant.design/) component library and [Redux](https://redux.js.org/) for state management.
+It uses the [Ant Design](https://ant.design/) component library for UI components and [Redux](https://redux.js.org/) for state management.

 ## 🏗️ Building and Testing